Sensorimotor Psychotherapy: Level 1

 November 21, 2021 @ 8:00 am - June 13, 2022 @ 5:00 pm

 PLEASE NOTE: AS of Mid-August, all slots have been filled.
 We are currently only accepting Waitlist applications.
+We do hope to offer this course again, beginning Fall, 2022.

 Sensorimotor Psychotherapy for the Treatment of Trauma: a 12-day Comprehensive Course